Xilinx/kria-bist/docs/src/modules/disk.md

 For each interface, the test prints out the device path, speed standard of the device connected, along with minimum expected read/write speed and measured speed.
-The log indicates whether the performance test is passed or failed based on the measured and threshold speed comparison.
+The log indicates whether the performance test is pass or fail based on the measured and threshold speed comparison.

 ## Test Debug

-* Make sure the USB/SD card media is inserted correctly to the interface under test.
+* Make sure that the USB/SD card media is inserted correctly to the interface under test.
-* Verify there is minimum of 128MiB of storage space available for performing read/write transaction on the device connected to the interface.
+* Verify that there is a minimum of 128MiB of storage space available for performing read/write transaction on the device connected to the interface.

 ## Known Issues and Limitations